-The main principle for setting the remuneration is classification of positions and market value.
-All positions are divided into levels according to the required level of knowledge, problems solving decision and responsibility, clear payment principles, conditions, rules and salary review procedure are established.
+The main principle for determining compensation is the classification of positions and market value.
+All positions are divided into levels according to the required level of knowledge, problem solving decision and responsibility, clear payment principles, conditions, rules and salary review procedures are established.
 The remuneration system is based on two main principles - internal fairness and external competitiveness.
-All job positions within the Company are classified according to remuneration survey provider principles and updated annually.
-The service providers for counties are Hay (for Lithuania) and Figure (for Estonia and Latvia) Method.
-The Hay or Figure uses analytic methods to evaluate job requirements by means of defined evaluation criteria.
-The approach of job evaluation is related with job position not person.
+All job positions in the Company are classified according to remuneration survey provider principles and updated annually.
+The service providers for the countries are Korn Ferry (for Lithuania - Hay methodology) and Figures (for Estonia and Latvia).
+The Hay methodology or Figures uses analytic methods to evaluate job requirements by means of defined evaluation criteria.
+The approach of job evaluation is related to job position not person.

 ERGO applies a total compensation approach.
-The total remuneration contains only fixed remuneration (including control/key function employees), with the exceptions for Sales unit executives (2nd and 3rd managerial level) and employees (having direct sales responsibility) and separate units in the Claims Handling, where the variable incentive is also paid in addition to fixed remuneration.
+The total remuneration contains only fixed remuneration (including control/ key function employees), with the exceptions for Sales unit executives (2nd and 3rd managerial level) and employees (having direct sales responsibility).

-Variable remuneration depends on results but does not encourage taking unreasonable and/or risks beyond the level acceptable to the Company.
+The variable remuneration depends on results but does not encourage taking unreasonable and/or risks beyond the level acceptable to the Company.
 The variable part of the salary is not guaranteed, it can be completely free, if the employee, the department and/or the Company did not achieve the goals or did not fulfil their tasks.